NordThing/BCN3D-Moveo/STL files/readme.md

 To print the files you need a print bed with the minimun footprint of 200x200x200mm.
 If you have this you will be able to print all parts.
 I think - I have not print all the parts yet so I have to see if this is enough.

 Right now

 Articulation 1 - DONE

 Articalation 2 - DONE

-Articulation 3 -
+Articulation 3 - DONE

-Articulation 4 -
+Articulation 4 - DONE

 Base - DONE

 Cover - DONE

 Machine Tool - DONE